vadimsavenkov/vadimsavenkov/README.md

 - 🌱 I keep stregthening my skills in Python, SQL and Tableau every day through taking courses and building portfolio of my personal projects.

-- 💞️ I’m currently looking for jobs in Data Science, Machine Learning, Data Analytics, and Project Management.
+- 💞️ I’m currently looking for jobs as Data Scientist/Data Analyst, and Software Developer.

 If you are looking for someone who values inegrity, team work and lifelong learning, I am the right one!
 I love challenges, intrigued by mistakes, enjoy effort, and keep on learning.
 I bring GRIT to the table - the power passion and perseverance to convert data quantity into data quality!